UBC-MDS/newyork_restaurant_grading/README.md

 ## Usage

-To replicate this analysis, clone this GitHub repository and download the environment found [here](https://github.com/UBC-MDS/newyork_restaurant_grading/blob/main/environment.yaml) to install the necessary [dependencies](#dependencies).
+To replicate this analysis, clone the GitHub repository and download the environment found [here](https://github.com/UBC-MDS/newyork_restaurant_grading/blob/main/environment.yaml) to install the necessary [dependencies](#dependencies).

 1. Clone the repository